mlhamel/conferences/README.md

 4. Tworit Kumar Dash.
 RFID Technology with Internet of Things

+    Tworit kuwar Dash (@tworitdash)

 5. Amy Wibowo.
 Fold, paper, scissors—an exploration of origiami's cut and fold problem

+    Twitter: @sailorhg

+    It is possible to create any polygon or form with folding and only 1 cut

+    Interesting topics:

+        * simple/straight skeleton
+        * bubblesort zines
+        * shoes graphical library

+    Sometime the skeleton is now enought, you need to make it flat foldable by marking flat foldable lines.

 6. Simon Eskildsen.
 Super-Reliable Software

+    Amazing talk, stuff look at:

+        * toxyproxy
+        * simian

 7. Christopher Rigor.
 Cryptography for Rails Developers

+    Great talk, update your version of rails and ruby ! forget sslv3

 8. EuRuKo 2016 Voting (prepare your slides folks!)

+## Notes:

+    Interesting projects to look at:

+        * Gamification of program: check.io